polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-programmatically.md

 ```

 You probably noticed that we passed the name of the variable `component` in `typed_experiment.py:component`.
-This is how we tell the CLI to execute that component by providing a variable name, by default the CLI looks for a component named `main` otherwise it raises,
+This is how we tell the CLI to execute that component by providing a variable name, by default the CLI looks for a component named `main` otherwise it raises an error.
-so we pass the name to tell the CLI to look for the specific variable, this is also useful if the Python module has more than one component.
+So we need to pass a name to indicate to point to a specific variable, which is also useful if the Python module has more than one component.

 For instance, if we have a Python file with 3 components: